mshahzebraza/officeworks/BUGFIXES.md

 ## the summary item of another summary can be opened while the first summary is highlighted.

-## Separate page for Project & ProjectDetail
+## Separate page for Project Page & ProjectDetail Page

+## create a function to create a different list of std ,spec & mfg parts and create separate components for them